 People hoping to get a job working for Thomas Alva Edison faced a bewildering quiz with around 150 questions mostly about general knowledge.
 Applicants who answered more than 90 percent of the questions correctly were hired.
 So, would you qualify as an Edison employee?
 Take the modified test at the end of this article to find out.

 The Self-Taught Genius

 America’s greatest inventor had little formal education himself.
 His first teacher despaired of him and told Edison’s mother her boy was “addled.”
 Mrs. Edison did not take kindly to that, pulled her son out of school, and taught him herself.

-After learning the basics from his mother Edison was mostly self-taught.
+After learning the basics from his mother Edison, was mostly self-taught.
 As a result, he had a low opinion of educational institutions.
 He said “I wouldn’t give a penny for the ordinary college graduate, except those from institutes of technology.
 They aren’t filled with Latin, philosophy, and all that ninny stuff.
-American needs practical skilled engineers, business managers, and industrial men.”
+America needs practical skilled engineers, business managers, and industrial men.”

 Thomas Edison had no time for the usual approach to things.
 His unconventional quiz told him what he wanted to know about job applicants.
 He had two requirements: did the person have curiosity and did they have a good memory?
 He called his test the Ignoramometer

 Some Edison Questions